No ads · No cookies

 Frequently asked questions

-Where do I find the local IP on Android?
+How do I find my local IP on Android?

-On many phones, it is inside Settings → Network & internet or Wi‑Fi → connected network.
+On many phones, it is inside Settings → Network & internet, Wi‑Fi, or Connections → connected network.
 Then look for IP address, IPv4, or advanced network details.

 Which IP address should I look at on Android?